r35382/bnflite/README.md

 ### BNF Notation

-The BNF (Backus–Naur form) specificates rules of a context-free grammar.
+The BNF (Backus–Naur form) specifies rules of a context-free grammar.
 Each computer language should have a complete BNF syntactic specification.
 Formal BNF term is called "production rule".
 Each rule except "terminal" is a conjunction of a series of more concrete rules or terminals: